The potential of Precision Oncology

 After completing a Master's degree in Molecular Biotechnology under a joint program by Karolinska Insititute and University of Skövde (Sweden), Arif received a research assistantship at Karolinska institute.
 There Arif worked on investigating the molecular mechanism behind antioxidant induced lung cancer metastasis.
 After completing the project, Arif joined the Cancer Biology and Therapeutics Lab at UCD as a research assistant and worked under the OPTi-PREDICT project funded by SFI.
 Arif received his 1st class undergraduate degree (BSc) in Biotechnology from the University of Rajshahi (Bangladesh).

 In May 2020, Arif started his Ph.D. with POI, under the supervision of Professor William Gallagher.
 His project aims to explore the interplay between master transcriptional regulators and immune cells within the tumor microenvironment of breast cancer.
+His project is co-funded by the Irish Cancer Society.

 Doing a PhD during a global pandemic